hornc/plotMARC/README.md

 # plotMARC

+A command line tool to visually characterise a bibliographic collection in terms of publication dates and avaialble bibliographic identifier coverage.

 ## Basic usage

 From a directory containing one or more binary [MARC21](https://www.loc.gov/marc/bibliographic/) format for bibliographic data files (with extension `.mrc`)